lucapette/website/content/writing/writing-integration-tests-for-a-go-cli-application.md

 generation.
 I'm working on an application for which I continuously need testing data, so I did some research on the subject.
 As I couldn't find exactly what I was looking for, I decided to write a small Go CLI application to solve this problem.
-CLI applications are one of my favorite use cases for Go, and I knew I'd enjoy writing it.
+CLI applications are one of my favourite use cases for Go, and I knew I'd enjoy writing it.
 A few weeks after I released [fakedata](https://github.com/lucapette/fakedata), [Kevin Gimbel](https://twitter.com/_kevinatari) found a